 Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast.
 When she goes outside, a bicycle goes with her.

-As a creator, you should know what these updates are to better grow your channel.
 We’ve seen creators get more views with Shorts, but the challenging part is keeping the momentum going.
 And with many updates over the years, you may have to think differently about how you create Shorts.

 - Shorts are appearing in search results, so you should absolutely create them.

-- If you focus on making unique Shorts that go viral, subscribers will find you.
+- If you focus on making unique Shorts that go viral, subscribers will find you eventually.

-- Musical Shorts may contain trends or dance challenges, which means you should research topics and songs before you press record.
+- Musical Shorts may contain trends or dance challenges, so research those topics before you press record.

 Now that you have some background knowledge, here are four tips to grow your channel with YouTube Shorts.